Rathorepriya2003/weather-website/README.md

-This is a weayer website
+This is a weather website